ashn-dot-dev/site/src/blog/2025-10-11-scripting-with-value-semantics-even-better-using-mellifera.md

-Scripting With Value Semantics Even Harder Using Mellifera
+Scripting With Value Semantics Even Better Using Mellifera
 ==========================================================

 For the past few weeks I have been working on